Michigan State coach Mel Tucker always on brand to promote

 The Spartans were one of college football’s biggest surprises last year, winning 11 games, including a New Year’s Six bowl game.
 It was quite a turnaround after going 2-5 in the pandemic-shortened year that stunted Tucker’s debut season as Mark Dantonio‘s successor.

-Making a proactive move to keep a coach who potentially could have left for LSU or the NFL, donors decided to give him a raise as part of a $95 million, 10-year contract to stay.
+Making a proactive move to keep a coach who potentially could have left for LSU or the NFL, donors decided to give him a raise as part of a 10-year, $95 million contract to stay.

 What Michigan State did on the field last year, though, was not good enough for Tucker.
 He is relentlessly working toward winning a national championship, which only the school’s 1952 team achieved as recognized by the AP.